DEGIRO review

 Best for

 Europe-based, buy-and-hold investors buying UCITS ETFs on a simple, low-friction plan — 1 to 4 funds, monthly investing, minimal currency conversion.
+Especially strong if your target ETFs are on the Core Selection.

 Watch out for